althwaos/Python2/README.md

 ### Data preparation

-**After reseraching the stock market we found out that the following details were important to add in order to predict next day price action:**
+**After researching the stock market we found out that the following details were important to add in order to predict next day price action:**
 - Simple Moving Average (SMA) for closing price in both 7 days and 14 days window.
 - Exponential Moving Average (EMA) for closing price in both 7 days and 14 days window.
-- Simple Moving Average (SMA) for volumne in both 7 days and 14 days window.
+- Simple Moving Average (SMA) for volume in both 7 days and 14 days window.
-- Exponential Moving Average (EMA) for volumne  in both 7 days and 14 days window.
+- Exponential Moving Average (EMA) for volume in both 7 days and 14 days window.
 - First Day of the trading week or last day

 ### Model and Scaling

 - **Decision Tree Model**: Stored in `DecisionTreeClassifier.pkl`.
-We have selected the decision tree model becuase in our approach we developed one model that is able to interact differently depedning on the ticker, and for that we needed to go with the Decision Tree Model
+We have selected the decision tree model because in our approach we developed one model that is able to interact differently depending on the ticker, and for that we needed to go with the Decision Tree Model
 - **Scaler**: MinMaxScaler for feature scaling, stored in `scaler_DecisionTree.pkl`.

 ### Running the Script